 Dr. Linda S. Cordell came to the School for Advanced Research (SAR) in 2006 as a distinguished senior scholar.
 At this stage in her professional life, she was already renowned as both a member of the National Academy of Sciences and the author of profoundly important books on archaeology and anthropological archaeology in the Southwest.
 Among her large circle of colleagues and students, she was loved and revered as a warm, giving, sharing, and mentoring figure in the landscape of American archaeology.
-She was admired for who she was and celebrated for what she did.
-Hence, the SAR Board of Directors has established this biennial prize in her honor.

 Dr. Linda S. Cordell